nilearn/nilearn/doc/extracting_data.rst

 ..................

 All previous filters operate on images, before conversion to voxel signals.
-NiftiMasker can also process voxel signals.
+:class:`NiftiMasker` can also process voxel signals.
 Here are the possibilities:

 - Confound removal.
 Two ways of removing confounds are provided.
 Any linear trend can be removed by activating the `detrend` option.
-It is not activated by default in NiftiMasker but is almost essential.
-More complex confounds can be removed by passing them to transform().
+It is not activated by default in :class:`NiftiMasker` but is almost essential.
+More complex confounds can be removed by passing them to :meth:`NiftiMasker.transform`.
 If the dataset provides a confounds file, just pass its path to the masker.

 - Linear filtering.
 Low-pass and high-pass filters allow for removing artifacts.
   Care has been taken to apply this processing to confounds if necessary.